De La Salle Green Archers and Lady Archers: Chess

 La Salle has a total of 20 championship titles in chess.
 In the seniors' division, La Salle has won seven men's titles and nine women's titles.
 The school holds the longest winning streak in UAAP Chess Championship history.
-La Salle was men's UAAP Chess 6-peat champions from 1999 through 2004.
-John Paul Gomez was Grandmaster in the 2008 World Chess Olympiad.
+La Salle was men's UAAP Chess 6-peat champion from 1999 through 2004.
+John Paul Gomez was a Grandmaster in the 2008 World Chess Olympiad.
 Gomez won five MVP awards for chess and was also the 2009 UAAP Athlete of the Year.
 The women's team were 4-peat champions from UAAP Seasons 73 to 76.
 In the juniors' division, La Salle won four consecutive championships in NCAA Seasons 53 to 56 (1977–1980).

+Esports

+Esports is the latest sport added by the UAAP and was introduced in Season 87.
+La Salle won the first semester Season 87 Valorant tournament in 2024.
+They retained the title in the second semester in 2025.
+La Salle also won the UAAP Season 87 MLBB championship in the second semester.